orc-protocol/.github/profile/README.md

 ## Hi, Welcome to ORC Protocol 👋

-👀Since the birth of Ordinals, we've seen a lot of new energy in Bitcoin, but also a lot of shortcomings.
+👀 Since the birth of Ordinals, we've seen a lot of new energy in Bitcoin, but also a lot of shortcomings.

 We want to get involved, build some infrastructure that are needed by users, and attract more developers to build a new open protocol for Bitcoin, so we created the ✨[ORC Protocol]✨.